Pterostylis barringtonensis: Taxonomy and naming

-The Barrington greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus barringtonensis.
+Barrington greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus barringtonensis.
 The description was published in Australian Orchid Research from a specimen collected in the Barrington Tops National Park.
 In 2010, Gary Backhouse changed the name to Pterostylis barringtonensis.
 The specific epithet (barringtonensis) refers to the area where this greenhood grows with the Latin suffix -ensis meaning "place for" or "where", referring to Barrington Tops.

 Distribution and habitat

 Pterostylis barringtonensis occurs in moist places in tall forest in the Barrington Tops area.